 Requests for disability forms and forms submissions should be directed to the Vassar College Benefits Office in Human Resources.
-Contact email@example.com or (845) 437-7761 for more information or to schedule a meeting.
+Email the Vassar College Benefits Office or call (845) 437-7761 for more information or to schedule a meeting.

 Employees who are called to serve as jurors must notify their supervisor or department head and provide the Office of Human Resources with the official notification as soon as it is received.